Meet our global 261 Fearless Team

 She started a Club in her area (261 Fearless Club Twin Cities).
 Emily’s professional and educational background is in Human Resources.
 She attended Bemidji State University, receiving an undergraduate degree in Political Science with a Women’s Studies Minor and attended the University of St. Thomas for postgraduate work, receiving a master’s degree in human resources and Change Management.
 Her professional background has included traditional Human Resource Generalist and Management roles in both non-profit and for-profit institutions.
 Emily is most fulfilled when immersed in the causes that rest closest to her heart – her family, her community (particularly the underserved), travel and running!
 She lives in Prior Lake, MN with her husband (Mike), twin boys (Caleb and Mason) and loyal pooch (Lucy).
 Little did she know when she attended her Train the Trainer weekend in Denver, CO how her adventure with the organization would unfold!
 She expresses being grateful for how 261 Fearless has stretched, strengthened and fulfilled her in ways beyond anything she’d imagined!

-Dr. Juliet McGrattan is the Women's Health Expert for 261 Fearless, a Master Coach and supporting the international 261 Club Network
+Dr. Juliet McGrattan is the Women's Health Expert for 261 Fearless, a Master Coach and Manager of the 261 Empowerment Classes & Talks

 She lives in England, has three children, a crazy dog and is a doctor by trade.
 She is one of the founders and Directors of 261 Fearless Club United Kingdom and a coach at two clubs in the Lune Valley and Lancaster.
 Her passion is inspiring women to find health and wellbeing through leading active lives.
 She blogs at drjulietmcgrattan.com, is the Women's Running UK Health Expert and the author of the award-winning book Sorted: The Active Woman's Guide to Health published by Bloomsbury.
 Most of the time she loves running but sometimes she admits that getting her trainers on and heading out of the door is really hard; but she never regrets it!